 - More OUT than IN over time = weight loss

-In this case all that matters are calories in versus calories out.
+In this case, all that matters are calories in versus calories out.
 It doesn’t matter how many meals a day you eat or even if you choose to eat breakfast or not.
 As long as you don’t control your portions properly then it’s quite possible for you to get fat.
 I’ve met people who said to me that they skip breakfast in the morning, then they barely eat something at lunch due to their jobs that limit personal time and when are finally back home, they eat like hungry wolves.
 They are wondering why they get fat.
 Isn’t it obvious?
-Everything is chaos in this case and the metabolism is affected on the long run.
+Everything is chaos in this case and the metabolism is affected in the long run.

 If that is your case then I strongly suggest you to never skip breakfast because it can truly balance the situation in your favor.
-It’s a matter of choice after all, but here is what can change: by eating properly in the morning is less likely that you will come home lately and being super hungry and hence the probability to get a decent portion increases considerably even if you skip lunchtime.
+It’s a matter of choice after all, but here is what can change: by eating properly in the morning is less likely that you will come home late and being super hungry and hence the probability to get a decent portion increases considerably even if you skip lunchtime.
 I always talk about small changes and improvements and little by little you’ll get back in shape only by changing bad behavior.